Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: The weighted undirected Steiner forest and Steiner tree problems

 \begin{dfn} If $w(C_t) \leq (1+\eps)w(D_t)$ we say that the contracted edge set $C_t$ in step~$t$ is \emph{good}; otherwise $C_t$ is \emph{bad}.
 Moreover, if $F^\ast_t$ has strictly more components than $F^\ast_{t+1}$, we say that $C_t$ is \emph{multiple-component}, otherwise it is \emph{single-component}. \end{dfn}

 Our goal is to show that the total weight of bad contractions is bounded by an $\eps$-fraction of the weight of $F^\ast_0$.
-We start by proving that if the set $Q_t$ of terminals in $C_t$ is sufficiently large, then the contraction is good.
-Intuitively, this means that skewing the ratio such that large stars are favoured (compared to just picking the star with smallest average weight) tends to result in good contractions.
+We start by proving that if the set $Q_t$ of terminals in a contracted edge set $C_t$ is sufficiently large, then the contraction is good.
+Intuitively, this means that skewing the ratio such that large stars are favored (compared to just picking the star with the smallest average weight) tends to result in good contractions.
 We define

-\begin{lem} If $|Q_t|\ge {\lambda}$, then the contracted edge set $C_t$ is good. \end{lem} \begin{proof} For brevity, we drop the index $t$.
-Let $r = w(C) / (|Q| - 1)$ be the ratio of the contracted star, and let $\ell'$ be the number of deleted edges in $D$ that connect two terminals.
-Note that any such edge has weight at least $r$, since it spans a star with two terminals, which has ratio equal to its weight, and since each edge in $F^\ast$ (of which $D$ is a subset) can only be heavier than the corresponding edge in the current graph $G$.
+\begin{lem} If $|Q_t|\ge {\lambda}$, then the contracted edge set $C_t$ is good. \end{lem} \begin{proof} Let $r = w(C_t) / (|Q_t| - 1)$ be the ratio of the contracted star, and let $\ell'$ be the number of deleted edges in $D_t$ that connect two terminals.
+Note that any such edge has weight at least $r$, since it spans a star with two terminals, which has ratio equal to its weight, and since each edge in $F^\ast_t$ (of which $D_t$ is a subset) can only be heavier than the corresponding edge in the current graph $G_t$.

-Let $u_1, \dots, u_q$ be the Steiner vertices adjacent to edges in $D$, and let $\ell_i$ be the number of edges in $D$ incident to one such Steiner vertex $u_i$ (see \cref{fig:bigStar} ).
-Since $D$ is a feedback edge set in which any edge was incident to a terminal in $Q$ before the contraction, there is no edge in $D$ which connects two Steiner vertices.
-Consider the star spanned by the $\ell_i$ edges of $D$ incident to $u_i$.
-If $\ell_i\geq 2$, the ratio of this star is at least $r$, since its edges are at least as heavy as the corresponding edges in $G$ and the algorithm chose a star with the minimum ratio in $G$.
-Thus, the weight of edges in $D$ incident to $u_i$ is at least $r(\ell_i - 1)$.
+Let $u_1, \dots, u_q$ be the Steiner vertices adjacent to edges in $D_t$, and let $\ell_i$ be the number of edges in $D_t$ incident to one such Steiner vertex $u_i$ (see \cref{fig:bigStar}).
+Since $D_t$ is a feedback edge set in which any edge was incident to a terminal in $Q_t$ before the contraction, there is no edge in $D_t$ which connects two Steiner vertices.
+Consider the star spanned by the $\ell_i$ edges of $D_t$ incident to $u_i$.
+If $\ell_i\geq 2$, the ratio of this star is at least $r$, since its edges are at least as heavy as the corresponding edges in $G_t$ and the algorithm chose a star with the minimum ratio in $G_t$.
+Thus, the weight of edges in $D_t$ incident to $u_i$ is at least $r(\ell_i - 1)$.
 In the case where $\ell_i = 1$, the lower bound $r(\ell_i - 1)=0$ on the weight holds trivially.

-Any edge in $D$ not incident to any Steiner vertex $u_i$ connects two terminals.
-Therefore, we have $\ell' + \sum_{i=1}^q \ell_i = |D|$ as any edge in $D$ is incident to a terminal in $Q$ and we thus do not count any edge twice.
-Also recall that $|D| \geq |Q| - c$.
-Since $F$ contains at most $p$ Steiner vertices we have $q\le p$, and we obtain
+Any edge in $D_t$ not incident to any Steiner vertex $u_i$ connects two terminals.
+Therefore, we have $\ell' + \sum_{i=1}^q \ell_i = |D_t|$ as any edge in $D_t$ is incident to a terminal in $Q_t$ and we thus do not count any edge twice.